jameslaydigital/bootsect/TUTORIAL.md

 At any time, you can specify a new GDT and run LGDT to redefine segments.

-The simplest GDT will define one segment that covers all available memory.
+The simplest GDT will define overlapping code and data segments that cover all available memory.
+This basically gives us a flat memory model, which the kernel will manage when it is loaded.

     ; null descriptor
         dd 0                ; null descriptor--just fill 8 bytes with zero